Hey, I’m Alexa. Therapist. Mom. Millenial. Human.

 I was also informed that my blood pressure was becoming increasingly concerning and that I would likely need to deliver early to avoid additional risks.
 A few days shy of 35 weeks pregnant, I was hospitalized due to preeclampsia.
 I was terrified especially as the hospital was locked down and I was unable to leave my room or have any visitors for any reason due to COVID risks, especially with my baby going to be born early.
 This began a week-long treatment of magnesium drips and IV blood pressure medications and a perfect recipe for birth trauma, postpartum depression and generally a shitty few years acclimating to Motherhood.

 After a long several-day induction process my son was born and immediately taken to the NICU.
 Only one parent was allowed in the NICU at a time and my husband and I took turns visiting our son.
 I remember sitting next to my son’s crib in the NICU, pumping milk and crying.
-It was a completely out-of-body experience and never how I imagined spending my first week as a Mother.
-Let’s be honest; it sucked.
+It was a completely out-of-body experience and not how I imagined spending my first week as a Mom.
+I was only a few days in and I already felt like a failure.

 After he was discharged from the NICU after 8 days of treatment we returned home to an empty house.
 No family, no friends, and no community to support us.
 We were alone with a new baby and the world was shut down.
-And so began an extremely challenging, scary, and lonely postpartum experience.
+And so began an extremely challenging, scary, and lonely postpartum experience and intense feelings of self doubt, guilt and shame.
+Wasn’t I just supposed to be happy that I was a mom now?!
+What would other people think if they knew how much I hated this new life?

-The lack of support was so crippling until eventually, through my own therapy and healing, I learned to make peace with my own needs and grieve the birth and postpartum experience I missed out on.
-This included a lot of time for self-care, pursuing my own identity outside of being a mom, and spending time with my partner and friends without my baby.
-This was key to keeping my head above water and managing my postpartum depression and anxiety.
+The lack of support, feelings of guilt and shame were so crippling until eventually, through my own therapy I was able to get my head above water.
+I developed self compassion and legit coping skills, identified my own values, learned to make peace with my own needs and grieve the birth and postpartum experience I missed out on.
+This included a lot of time for self-care (with way less guilt), pursuing my own identity outside of being a mom (which makes me a way better mom), and spending time with my partner and friends without my kids. (which also makes me a way better mom!)
+This was key to keeping me sane, maintaining and growing my identity and managing postpartum depression and anxiety.
+(And actually getting to enjoy Motherhood!)

 Therapy with me is…